 Voyages de F. Bernier (angevin) contenant la description des Etats du Grand Mogol, de l’Indoustan, du royaume de Kachemire (David-Paul Maret ed., Amsterdam, 1699)

-From Bernier’s description of the Black Pavilion (which he called the summer-house):
+From Bernier’s description of the Black Pavilion (translated by Constable as the summer-house):

 ‘The whole of the interior is painted and gilt, and on the walls of all the chambers are inscribed certain sentences, written in large and beautiful Persian characters.’